Like Water for Chocolate (film): Critical response

 Like Water for Chocolate received critical acclaim from critics.
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88%, based on 48 reviews, and an average rating of 7.6/10.
 The website's critics consensus reads, "Like Water for Chocolate plays to the senses with a richly rewarding romance that indulges in magical realism to intoxicating effect."
 On Metacritic, it has a weighted average score of 86 out of 100 based on 18 critics, indicating "universal acclaim".

-The American release of this film is quite shorter than the original Mexican version.
-In the original release, you see the main character Tita return home to take care of her dying mother; in the American release, this complete sequence is removed and instead Tita only returns home for her mother's funeral.
+The American release of this film is shorter than the original Mexican version.
+In the original release, you see Tita returns home to take care of her dying mother; in the American release, this complete sequence is removed and instead Tita only returns home for her mother's funeral.

 Box office

 The film became the highest-grossing foreign-language film ever released in the United States and Canada at the time with a gross of $21.6 million, surpassing the previous record of $20.2 million set by I Am Curious (Yellow) released in 1969.